 Final Word: Complexity of Seller’s Disclosure in New Hampshire

 |Is New Hampshire a Caveat Emptor State?||No|

 Disclosure laws in New Hampshire do not follow the rule of ‘caveat emptor,’ i.e. let the buyer beware.
 Thus, it is the seller’s duty to disclose all material defects or additional disclosures that may affect the monetary value of the house to the prospective buyer.

 New Hampshire Seller’s Disclosures Statements are a little complicated.
 Selling your house FSBO is usually good, but then you would have to deal with all the disclosures on your own.
 This demands that you be aware of all the disclosure requirements and that any mistake can cost you dearly.
 Houzeo can help you with this.

 - ✍️ Editor’s Note: Though selling your home yourself on a For Sale By Owner website can save you thousands in commission, we highly recommend you add a Flat Fee MLS listing to your marketing strategy.
-Check out the best Flat Fee MLS companies in New Hampshire.
+Check out the best New Hampshire Flat Fee MLS.

 By listing your property with Houzeo, you get access to all forms in electronic format.
 And that too, for FREE!
 Houzeo has segregated all the disclosures state-wise so that you don’t have to hunt for New Hampshire seller disclosures separately.